marick/Midje/FORMULAS-BACKLOG-AND-FEATURE-IDEAS.md

-1. [x] improve formula failure reporting
+* [x] improve formula failure reporting
    a. [x] report the first failure
    b. [x] make sure the fact count only increases once per formula

-2. [ ] implement shrinking.
-Report only the first fully shrunken failure

-   QUESTION: how can I change the inputs (which need to shrink), when checking in unprocessed? sounds like formulas might need to record the inputs in a map before evaluating each generation, which would happen way at the top level.
-Then that map could be checked in unprocessed, but that unsettles me.
-Hmmm...

-3  [ ] make linenumbers erport correctly
+* [x] make number of generated facts per formula dynamically bindable
+   a. [x] throw an exception if this value is set <= 1

+* [x] figure out how to make syntax validation errors show something more sensible than the error message you'd see for a problem with a fact validation problem

-4. [ ] don't run more tests than need be if there is already failure in this formula's batch.
+* [ ] don't run more tests than need be if there is already failure in this formula's batch.

+* [ ] make line numbers report correctly

+* [ ] implement shrinking.
+Report only the first fully shrunken failure [  ] to do correctly, 'shrink' depends on 'generate'

-5. [ ] consider implementing with @marick's metaconstant syntax
+* [ ] consider implementing with @marick's metaconstant syntax

-6. [ ] shrink function overrides
+* [ ] shrink function overrides
    a. [ ] no shrink

-7. [ ] if we do metaconstant style, implement generator overriding
+* [ ] if we do metaconstant style, implement generator overriding

-OTHER:

-* [x] make number of generated facts per formula dynamically bindable [x] throw an exception if this value is set <= 1
+    --- getting there with the new validate method for "formula"
+      a. [] fix:  however, there's an interesting form of failure if you run (formula [a 1] 1 =>) ... since the formula macro splices in :formula :formula-in-progress

+          will the below note help this?

+NOTES:

 * possibly don't use fact macro inside of formula, but instead do something like tabular

-* [x] figure out how to make syntax validation errors show something more sensible than the error message you'd see for a problem with a fact validation problem

-    --- getting there with the new validate method for "formula" [] fix:  however, there's an interesting form of failure if you run (formula [a 1] 1 =>) ... since the formula macro splices in :formula :formula-in-progress